samhoogantink/multerize/README.md

 # Multerize

 Multerize is a Hono middleware for handling `multipart/form-data`, which is primarily used for uploading files.
-It's API is based on [Multer](https://github.com/expressjs/multer).
+Its API is based on [Multer](https://github.com/expressjs/multer).
 Please note that it's not exactly the same, and currently is being focussed to work only on CloudFlare Workers.
-Other platforms are not tested.
+Other platforms have not been tested.

 A demo can be found here: [multerize-workers-test](https://github.com/samhoogantink/multerize-workers-test)